 10. Mobility & Satellite

 - LoRaWAN can support mobile sensors and track them as assets move from one location to another.
 This can be done even without GPS with good enough accuracy for many applications.

 - NB-IoT is limited to idle mode cell reselection which is not well optimized for mobile asset tracking.

 - LoRaWAN (which supports LR-FHSS data rates) is perfectly adapted to direct device-to-satellite communications limiting downlink communications to prevent interferences with terrestrial devices, optimizing battery lifetime and reaching high link budget under harsh radio conditions.

 - NB-IoT frequent downlink communications, high-energy consumption due to message repetitions under harsh radio conditions, are challenges for device-to-satellite communications.

 Download an infographic summarizing the information in this blog.

-LoRaWAN offers state of the art battery life and applications into nearly any vertical market.
-Are you interested in utilizing LoRa Technology in your IoT application?
+LoRaWAN offers state-of-the-art battery life and applications into nearly any vertical market.
+Are you interested in utilizing LoRa devices in your IoT application?